... other Synesis site links: [ STLSoft ] [ Open-RJ ] [ Pantheios ] [ recls ] [ shwild ]

 It includes mappings to a host of languages, including C++, D, COM, .NET (C# and Managed C++), Perl, Python, Ruby and STL.

-August 2003:: Synesis Software are proud to announce that Matthew Wilson has been asked to be a columnist for the world's foremost C++ publication, C/C++ User's Journal.
+Synesis Software are proud to announce that Matthew Wilson has been asked to be a columnist for the world's foremost C++ publication, C/C++ User's Journal.

 In fact, Matthew has been asked to write two columns:

-• From September 2003, Matthew will be writing the "Flexible C++" column in the CUJ online Experts Forum.
+• from September 2003, Matthew will be writing the "Flexible C++" column in the CUJ online Experts Forum.

-• From November 2003, Matthew will be writing the "Positive Integration" column in the magazine, the first installments of which feature the recls library.
+• from November 2003, Matthew will be writing the "Positive Integration" column in the magazine, the first installments of which feature the recls library.

-2nd June 2003: STLSoft bundled with Digital Mars C/C++ compiler
+June 2003 STLSoft bundled with Digital Mars C/C++ compiler

 Furthermore, Digital Mars is hosting an STLSoft newsgroup, where you can lodge bug reports and feature requests, or just get on and ask questions.
 There is a growing community of developers using the libraries who are always glad to help.